Matching Impatient and Heterogeneous Demand and Supply: Performance analysis

-Having established an upper bound, we investigate the existence of a policy that achieves this upper bound in the high-volume setting. \begin{definition} Let $\bld \mstar$ be an optimal solution to \eqref{eq:max_A_w_v3G}.
-An admissible policy $\bld{M}^n(\cdot)$ is \textbf{asymptotically optimal} if
+Having established an upper bound, we investigate the existence of a policy that achieves this upper bound in the high-volume setting. \begin{definition} Let $\bld \mstar$ be an optimal solution to \eqref{eq:max_A_w_v3G}. \amy{When $h_j^D$ and $h_k^S$ are bounded functions for each $j \in \bbJ$ and $k \in \bbK$,} an admissible policy $\bld{M}^n(\cdot)$ is \textbf{asymptotically optimal} if

 in probability. \end{definition} In the remainder of Section~\ref{sec:Performance Analysis}, we study the asymptotic behavior of our proposed discrete review matching policies.
 To do so, we also need to scale the review period length as follows